hop-protocol/docs/hop-node/keystore-aws-parameter-store.md

 ## Config

-Update your config `~/.hop-node/config.json` to use the password from Paramter Store:
+Update your config `~/.hop-node/config.json` to use the password from Parameter Store:

 ```json
 {